 During WWII, a Ukrainian immigrant Wildcatter discovers a 100

 Million dollar ocean of oil in Oklahoma, but his newfound fortune puts him square in the sights of a BLACK WIDOW intent on luring him into her web of death.
-Assaph Guthoff descended from nobility in the Baron von Gutoff lineage.
-According to legend, the Gutoffs were Volga Germans who came to what is now known as the Ukraine to fight the
+Assaph Guthoff descended from nobility in the Baron von Guthoff lineage.
+According to legend, the Guthoffs were Volga Germans who came to what is now known as the Ukraine to fight the

 Mongols in the 11th century.
 They had a fighting spirit throughout the centuries, becoming Barons of the countryside, ending up in Zhitomer, Ukraine, where Assaph was born on